“The Bow and Zen are One.”

 Qualities of Punarvasu

 Artha: They are motivated to make money; perhaps because this is a very clear cut and dry goal.
 But it’s not just money but the safety, security, and stability money provides for their family.
 They want to create things that will last, grow and gain in value.
-Money is also a means of grounding of long term.
+Money is also a means of long term happiness.
 Accounting and accountability are important to them.
 A strong Moon, Jupiter, Mercury or Venus will all do well here.

 Water: heavy, cold, movable, fluid, moist, liquid, soft & hard, clear